The LLV decomposition of hyper-Kaehler cohomology: The Looijenga--Lunts--Verbitsky algebra for hyper-K ahler manifolds

 It remains to prove the equality assertion of (i).
 It is a general fact in the theory of Mumford--Tate groups that the special Mumford--Tate group of the Hodge structure $\bar V = H^2 (X, \QQ)$ of K3 type is $\SO(\bar V, \bar q)$ outside of the Noether-Lefschetz locus in the period domain of $\bar V$ (see \cite{ggk}).
 Since compact hyper-K\"ahler manifolds satisfy local Torelli theorem on second cohomology (or, even more, global Torelli theorem \cite{ver13, huy11}), this means $\overline \mt (H^2 (X, \QQ)) \cong \mathfrak {so} (\bar V, \bar q)$ for very general $X$.
 Since $\overline \mt (H^2 (X, \QQ)) = \bar {\mathfrak m}$, the equality assertion follows. \end{proof}

 By Proposition \ref{prop:mt}, the full Hodge structure on $H^*(X,\QQ)$ has the same degree of transcendence as the Hodge structure on $H^2(X,\QQ)$ over the special Mumford--Tate algebra $\overline{\mt} (H^2 (X, \QQ)) = \bar {\mathfrak m}$.
 This was anticipated by the Torelli principle for the second cohomology of hyper-K\"ahler manifolds (e.g., \cite[Cor.~24.5]{huy:hk} or \cite{sol19}).
-As a byproduct of this proposition, following Zarhin \cite{zar83}, one can classify the special Mumford--Tate algebra of projective hyper-Kah\"aler manifolds.
+As a byproduct of this proposition, following Zarhin \cite{zar83}, one can classify the special Mumford--Tate algebra of projective hyper-K\"ahler manifolds.